cvetomir-todorov/CecoChat/docs/01-intro-03-overall-design-technologies.md

 ## Client communication

-Clients use HTTP when they need to find out where to connect.
-After that gRPC is utilized in order to obtain history and exchange messages:
+* Clients use HTTP to communicate with the BFF service
+* Client use gRPC to communication with the Messaging service
+* If web browser support is needed it is worth considering replacing gRPC with HTTP and WebSockets because HTTP/2 doesn't allow it to be used easily in the browser
+* [gRPC-web](https://github.com/grpc/grpc-web) uses an [Envoy proxy](https://www.envoyproxy.io/) which supports server-side streaming but that would be expensive to implement

+## Service synchronous communication

+Servers communicate synchronously with each other via gRPC:
 * open-source software backed by Google
-* supports multiple languages, which is important for the variety of clients
+* supports multiple languages
 * lightweight and has good performance
 * based on HTTP/2 which allows for both inter-operability and optimizations from the protocol
-* uses full-duplex communication which is possible in mobile and desktop clients
-* usage of HTTP/2 doesn't allow it to be used easily in the browser but [gRPC-web](https://github.com/grpc/grpc-web) uses an [Envoy proxy](https://www.envoyproxy.io/) which supports server-side streaming.

 ## PUB/SUB backplane